-Hydrocarbon developments will be required to use pipeline or rail haulage.
-Where it can be demonstrated that this is not feasible, economically and/or environmentally, road transport will be considered.
+Developments for hydrocarbons production will be required to use pipelines.
+Where it can be demonstrated that this is not feasible, economically and/or environmentally, rail or road transport will be considered.

 Where road transportation is the only feasible option, it should be demonstrated that this would not give rise to unacceptable impacts on the environment or highway safety.